You are currently viewing Skilled Worker Visa 2024

 • you’ll be working for a UK employer that’s been approved by the Home Office

-The minimum salary for the type of work you’ll be doing is whichever is the highest out of the following 3 options:
+The minimum ‘standard’ salary for the type of work you’ll be doing is whichever is the higher of:

 • the ‘going rate’ for the type of work you’ll be doing